-When most people think of hypnosis, the first thing that comes to mind is “mind control”, which is the absolutely incorrect.
-Hypnosis is your natural ability to dissociate from current awareness.
+When most people think of hypnosis, the first thing that comes to mind is “mind control”, which is incorrect.
+Hypnosis is your natural ability to dissociate from your current awareness.

 Physical and Brainwave State of Hypnosis:

-When you are awake, you have a waking heart rate, pulse, blood pressure, body temperature and brainwave activity.
-When you are asleep, your pulse rate decreases, as does your body temperature, heart rate and blood pressure.
-And your brainwave activity shows more slow wave activity.
+When awake, you have a waking heart rate, pulse, blood pressure, body temperature, and brainwave activity.
+When you are asleep, your pulse and body temperature decrease, as does your heart rate and blood pressure.
+And your brainwaves show more slow-wave activity.

 The Hypnosis Experience:

-Hypnosis is an altered state of consciousness characterized by enhanced receptivity, relaxation and heightened imagination.
-It’s not really like sleeping, because the subject is alert the whole time.
-It is most often compared to daydreaming, or the feeling of “losing yourself” in a book or movie.
-You are fully conscious, but you tune out most of the stimuli around you.
-You focus intently on the subject at hand, to the near exclusion of any other thought.
+Hypnosis is an altered state of consciousness marked by increased openness, relaxation, and imagination.
+It’s not like sleeping because the subject is alert the whole time.
+It is often compared to daydreaming or the feeling of “losing yourself” in a book or movie.
+You are fully conscious but tune out most of the stimuli around you.
+You focus intently on the subject at hand, nearly excluding any other thought.

 Some of the Areas that Hypnosis is Effective:

-With hypnosis, you can learn how to respond to and control various conditions, such as in pain management.
-Hypnosis is helpful in the treatment of Post Traumatic Stress Disorder (PTSD), chronic pain and chronic illness, and childbirth.
-This method is also extremely effective in peak performance, sports psychology and performing arts.
+With hypnosis, you can learn how to respond to and control many conditions, such as pain.
+For example, hypnosis helps treat Post Traumatic Stress Disorder (PTSD), chronic pain, and chronic illness and assists in childbirth.
+This method is also highly effective in peak performance, sports psychology, and performing arts.